 20 Questions for leaders about psychological health and safety

-How to identify workplace hazards and manage the potential for risk.
+A series of questions to help identify psychosocial hazards and manage the potential for risk.
 Consider issues related to labour law, employment standards, human rights and more.

 Share on.articles

-1. Is employee psychological health and safety a stated priority in our organizational policy statement?
+1. Is employee psychological health and safety part of our organization’s policies?

-3. Is our management team familiar with the legal and regulatory requirements and expectations related to workplace mental health and psychological safety including the National Standard on Psychological Health and Safety CSA Z1003?
+3. Is our management team aware of the legal requirements, regulations, and expectations related to workplace mental health and psychological safety including the National Standard on Psychological Health and Safety (Canadian Standards Association, CSA:Z1003)?

 4. What is the cost of stress-related illnesses – both physical and mental – to our organization?

-5. Is there a system in place to measure the rates of both absenteeism and presenteeism (being unproductive while present at work) in our organization and what percentage of these may be related to psychological health and safety issues?
+5. Is there a system in place to measure the rates of absenteeism and presenteeism in our organization?
+What percentage of these may be related to psychological health and safety issues?

-6. What percentage of your disability claims do you believe are related in whole or in part to mental health issues or workplace conflict issues?
+6. What percentage of our disability claims do we believe are related to mental health issues or workplace conflict issues?

-7. Do our policies align with occupational health and safety, labour law, tort law, contract law and employment standards with respect to psychological health and safety?
+7. Do our policies meet the standards of occupational health and safety, labour law, tort law, contract law?
+Do they support the psychological health and safety of our workers?

-9. Are those whose position includes managing, supervising or supporting employees, adequately trained, skilled or competent to make sound decisions?
+9. Are those whose position includes managing, supervising or supporting employees, sufficiently trained to protect psychological health and safety at work?

-10. Do the leaders and management in our organization recognize and respond to conflict in a timely and effective manner?
+10. Do our leaders and management identify and respond to conflict in a timely and effective manner?

-11. Are the leaders and management in our organization trained to identify the difference between a mental health problem and a performance issue?
+11. Are our leaders and management trained to know the difference between a mental health problem and a performance issue?

-12. Does our organization have a policy on work-life balance?
+12. Does our organization have policies and procedures that support work-life balance?

-13. Does our organization work to prevent physical, relational or emotional harassment, bullying or aggression?
+13. Do we take action to prevent physical, relational or emotional harassment, bullying or aggression?

-14. Does our organization help prevent discrimination by providing all employees with a basic level of knowledge about mental health issues?
+14. Do we help prevent discrimination by providing employees a basic level of knowledge about inclusion and mental health issues?

 15. Do we have crisis response policies and processes in place for issues such as suicide, violence, threats of violence or emotional breakdowns at work?

-16. Does our organization have a process allowing for open communications between managers, supervisors and employees that assist us to address the needs of co-workers who are traumatized by personal or workplace issues?
+16. Do we have a process for open communication between managers, supervisors and employees to help address the needs of co-workers traumatized by personal or work issues?

-17. Do we have a return to work policy that takes into account the emotional, psychological and interpersonal challenges and allows union/employee representatives a role to play in the return to work process including having the opportunity to provide input on the return to work process?
+17. Do we have a return-to-work policy that covers emotional, psychological and interpersonal challenges?
+Does it give union and employee representatives the opportunity to provide input on the return-to-work process?

 18. Do we know how to reasonably accommodate those with a mental health disability at work?

-19. What resources in our organization and/or community exist for employees struggling with mental health issues?
+19. What resources in our organization and community exist for employees with mental health issues?

 With appreciation to the Workforce Advisory Committee of the Mental Health Commission of Canada for their review of this document.